Thursday, February 4, 2021

 Guest A: Apple Dumpling, brandy and hard sauce

 Guest A: Fruits

 Guest E: Charlotte Russe a la Vanille

 Guests A & E: French Coffee

 Table d’hôte menus were lavish in a way that encapsulated societal aspirations and ideals.
 Such cultural positioning was achieved by offering an abundance of dishes and by the inclusion of French cuisine.
-However, the chefs also needed to contain costs.
-Menus regularly included dishes that consumed the ingredients left over from previous meals.
+However, since chefs also needed to contain costs, menus included dishes that consumed the ingredients left over from previous meals.
 Nothing was wasted.
-And inexpensive dishes, such as macaroni and pork and beans, were ubiquitous.5 Portion sizes were also smaller than commonly supposed, although this stratagem did not always work as intended.
+Inexpensive dishes, such as macaroni and pork and beans, were ubiquitous and portion sizes were not as large as commonly supposed, although this stratagem did not always work as intended.
 Astonishingly, of the 42 items on this menu, the two guests ordered 20 and 15 dishes, respectively.